 Treatment for TMJ

 Sometimes, all it takes is behavior modification.
-For example, if someone is clinching their jaw a lot or grinding their teeth, stress-reduction techniques can help.
-A nighttime mouth guard can also provide some relief.
+For example, if someone is clenching their jaw a lot or grinding their teeth, stress-reduction techniques can help.
+A nighttime mouthguard can also provide some relief.

 In extreme conditions where the joint has been damaged by arthritis or erosion, surgery may even be necessary.
 However, it’s very common for TMJ to be caused by problems with the teeth or the way the mouth is biting down.